tum-ens/urbs/doc/theorydoc/AP_prob.rst

 Here, it is important to notice that the output of the environmental commodities becomes a continuous, piecewise linear function defined on two intervals.
-In order to ensure the continuity property of the function, the output ratio used for the starting interval has to be the partial one.
+In order to ensure the continuity property of the function, the output ratio used for the starting interval has to be the partial one, :math:`\underline{r}^{\text{in}}_{pc}`.
 This is a realistic value, since processes normaly produce, percentagewise, more CO2 and/or other environmental commodities in relationship to the throughput when starting then at higher throughput values.

 Fourthly, while ramping up a process which can be turned on and off with a defined ramping up gradient, the following unrealistic situation might occur: Due to the fact that in the minimum